 THAT you think it is important to find a purpose in life, to identify something that, by making a difference, makes our life meaningful.
+You actually state that you may have found it, through actions that serve others.

-In fact, you have already found it, through actions that serve others.
-You may have found a cause, or it is possible that part of your obligations and responsibilities are to serve others, to attend to their needs or expectations.
-Perhaps your work, family, perhaps relationships, form part of your reality and may use up your available energy - and you perceive this as your service.
-How does this make you feel?
-Do these activities feel like your "calling", or like an obligation that lands upon you?
+It is possible that part of your obligations and responsibilities are to serve others, to attend to their needs or expectations.
+Your work, family, perhaps relationships, form part of your reality and use up your available energy - and you perceive this as your service.
+Or you may have found a cause where you can contribute your unique skills and talents, for the greater good.